Festival of Birds

 Trail Tours on Your Own

-For those who prefer to drive themselves, we will have information about the Trail available at Saturday’s event.
-You can still join the Pau Hana dinner by purchasing a separate ticket for that event only.
+For those who prefer to drive themselves, you can check out the trail website at hawaiibirdingtrails.com.
 Because we’d like to ensure a quality guided experience for those who purchase a tour ticket by keeping the group size small, we ask that those who are touring on their own avoid joining a van group they may encounter along the Trail.

 What’s a Birdie Buck?

 Birdie Bucks are our way of saying thank you for supporting the Hawai`i Island Coast to Coast Birding Trail.
-With your Saturday general admission ticket purchase, you will receive $5 in Birdie Bucks that can be redeemed at any vendor booth or towards any silent auction item on Saturday, September 24, 2016 between 9 am and 4 pm only (available at the front door with proof of ticket purchase).
+With your Bird Fair general admission ticket purchase, you will receive $5 in Birdie Bucks that can be redeemed at any vendor booth or towards any silent auction item (available at the front door with proof of ticket purchase).
 They have no other cash value and cannot be exchanged for cash.